 - Check the mirrors and activate the right turn signal to communicate your intention to pull off to the right side of the road.
 Stop on the right side of the road. - Activate the left turn signal, check traffic, and check blind spots by looking over your left shoulder.
-When traffic is clear, turn hard left to the other side of the road and stop when you have reached the - Place the vehicle in reverse, check traffic, and check blind spots on both sides by looking over your shoulders.
-When traffic is clear, turn hard right to - Place the vehicle in drive, activate the left turn signal, and check traffic and blind spots.
+When traffic is clear, turn hard left to the other side of the road and stop when you have reached the other side.

+- Place the vehicle in reverse, check traffic, and check blind spots on both sides by looking over your shoulders.
+When traffic is clear, turn hard right to the other side of the road and stop. - Place the vehicle in drive, activate the left turn signal, and check traffic and blind spots.
 Wen traffic is clear, turn hard left and drive forward into the right lane of traffic heading in the new direction.
 Check traffic and make sure the turn signal has cancelled.
 Continue driving straight in the new direction.